symfony-cmf/symfony-cmf-docs/tutorials/choosing-a-storage-layer.rst

 `Jackrabbit <http://jackrabbit.apache.org>`_ which supports clustering and can efficiently handle data into the hundreds of gigabytes.
 By default Jackrabbit simply uses the file system for persistence, but it can also use an RDBMS.
-However future versions will support MongoDB and support for other NoSQL solutions like CouchDB or Cassandra are entirely possible.
-Again switching the persistence solution would require no code changes as the business logic is only bound to the PHPCR interfaces.
+However future versions will support MongoDB and support for other NoSQL solutions like CouchDB or Cassandra is entirely possible.
+Again, switching the persistence solution would require no code changes as the business logic is only bound to the PHPCR interfaces.

 Please see :doc:`installing-configuring-doctrine-phpcr-odm` for more details on the all available